-Georgia Roads - I-75
+Georgia Roads - I-75/I-85

 Misaligned US 221 shield on NB Exit 16 in Valdosta, courtesy J.P.
 Nasiatka.

 Southbound state-name shield; these are fairly common on BGS's, and as you can see, there is no rhyme and/or reason to when a shield may have the state name.
-This spiky sign and the rare standalone state-name shield atop this page are courtesy John Krakoff, as are the next four photos.
+This spiky sign and the rare standalone state-name shield atop this page are courtesy John Krakoff, as are the next two photos.

 This northbound sign is quite beautiful.
 Compare it to another Georgia BGS, and look at the shields.
 Thanks to the miracle of the computer, every bend in every state border river can be perfectly represented, or at least so it appears.

 All those state-name shields before the beginning of I-675 can't compare to the last mainline button-copy shield in Georgia, just off the exit.
+Click the last photo for a closeup courtesy John Krakoff; the button copy shield is on the left, while a regular state-namer is on the right.

 The last John Krakoff photo on the page, this is on the left side of an Exit 251 (for I-85) gantry.

 Although the signs are new, they have scattered state-name goodness, albeit with font a little bold.
 These are on I-75 SB and heading onto the exit ramp north of Atlanta.
+The first sign is in here for the lack of tittles - once you stop giggling and look up what those are and stop giggling again, you'll understand.
+GDOT does that sometimes.
+Must be a tittle shortage.

 Further along the same ramp as the previous two photos, where the ramps to I-285 East and West split.